 The Limits of Humour and Freedom of Expression

-Many professional comedians have come to believe the fantasy of the jester who told the King uncomfortable truths.
+Many professional comedians have come to believe the fantasy of the jester telling the King uncomfortable truths.
 At least they recognise their condition as servants.
-As for telling uncomfortable truths, they resemble those journalists who, far from doing any such thing, are the mouthpieces of dominant thought — in their case, of the fashionable aesthetic among the young media-consuming … Read more →
+As for the uncomfortable truths, they resemble those journalists who, far from telling any such thing, are the mouthpieces of dominant thought — in their case, of the fashionable aesthetic among the young media-consuming public, … Read more →

 Traditional Cultures Are Not Traditionalist